larrybotha/everything/resources/videos/How I Hit Top 1 percent In Any Game - Its NOT Talent.md

   - e.g. learning how to solve a Rubik's cube - it's a learned sequence of steps, and that's it
   - watching someone solves a Rubik's cube may appear haphazard, but if the person knows what they're doing, what appears to be chaos to unknowing onlookers will suddenly resolve to the solution
   - the most optimal way to a goal is not always the prettiest
 - reaching a goal quickly is like learning to drive - start by looking to the horizon
 - almost every well-designed has [[noob trap]]s
   - noob traps are designed to:
     - make the game fun for new players
     - make players feel like they're playing way above their skill level
 - the most important thing for developing any skill is to avoid falling into a noob trap
-  - noob traps will not benefit you at all later one - these skills only waste your time if you're attempting to become good at a skill
+  - noob traps will not benefit you at all later on - these skills only waste your time if you're attempting to become good at a skill
   - e.g. in Ana, there's a technique that will level players up rapidly, but at higher skill levels this technique is easy to counter.
 Players who level